schabrolles/kubectl-commander/README.md

 ### Prerequisites

 #### krew
-Note: You will need git to install the krew plugin. the outdated plugin is installed using the krew plugin manager for Kubernetes CLI.
-Installation instructions for krew can be found here.
+Note: You will need `git` to install the `krew` plugin. the `commander` plugin is installed using the krew plugin manager for Kubernetes CLI.
+Installation instructions for krew can be found [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).

 #### Other needed software
 To enjoy kube commander, please install the 2 following product: